robohydra/robohydra/tutorial/next/index.md

 Note that the first head that matches the request dispatches it, so the order is important!
-Now save the plugin as `robohydra/plugins/ddg/index.js`, create a configuration file like shown below, and start RoboHydra as `robohydra ddg.conf`:
+Now save the plugin as `robohydra/plugins/ddg/index.js` and start RoboHydra as `robohydra -n -P ddg`.

-{% highlight json %}
-{"plugins": ["ddg"]}
-{% endhighlight %}

 You should see the DuckDuckGo page completely functional, but with the Adam Yauch logo.

 Now you know all the basic functionality RoboHydra offers.
 If you want more information, you can read and follow the <a